AresMUSH/aresmush/plugins/scenes/help/en/pose_format.md

 You can also have Ares colorize text between quotes in poses, to make quotations more visible.
 The color code can be found in the `colors` command.
 You can also combine colors, so \%xb\%xh will make it bold and blue.

 `quotecolor <ansi color code>` - Sets your quotation color.
 Leave blank to clear it.
+`tepecolor <ansi color code>` - Sets your telepathy color.
+Leave blank to clear it.